-Rep. Duffy serves final day; focus shifts to Wisconsin race
+Duffy serves final day in House; Evers sets January election

 “I don’t think our founders ever envisioned that to come to this chamber should be a lifetime sentence,” Duffy said in his farewell speech on the House floor last week.

-Duffy, 47, was one of Trump’s most vocal supporters, frequently appearing on national news shows to defend the president.
-He also has been mentioned as a possible candidate for U.S. Senate or governor in 2022.
+Duffy was one of Trump’s most vocal supporters, frequently appearing on national news shows to defend the president.
+He also has been mentioned as a possible candidate for Senate or governor in 2022.

-Wisconsin’s 7th District covers all or parts of 20 central, northern and northwestern Wisconsin counties and is the state’s largest congressional district geographically.
-In 2012, Republican Mitt Romney carried the district with 51% of the vote, compared with 48% that went to then-President Barack Obama.
+In 2012, Republican Mitt Romney carried Duffy’s district with 51% of the vote, compared with 48% that went to then-President Barack Obama.
 In 2016, Trump won it by 57% to 37% over Democrat Hillary Clinton.

 Republican state Sen. Tom Tiffany is the only announced candidate and has closely aligned himself with Trump.
 Jason Church, an Army veteran who lost both his legs in Afghanistan and now works for Sen. Ron Johnson, also is considering a GOP run, as is Cuban-born Wausau thoracic surgeon Fernando “Fritz” Riveron.